Created by Titas Mallick

 CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) is a revolutionary gene-editing technology that allows scientists to make precise changes to DNA.
 It is often described as "molecular scissors."

-The CRISPR system was originally discovered as a primitive immune system in bacteria that helps them fight off viruses.
+The CRISPR system was originally discovered as a primitive immune system in prokaryotes (bacteria) that helps them fight off viruses.

 Nobel Prize Emmanuelle Charpentier and Jennifer Doudna were awarded the Nobel Prize in Chemistry in 2020 for the development of the CRISPR-Cas9 method for genome editing.